-Cast iron, which is basically a slab of crafted metal, gives food a unique flavor that you can’t achieve with anything other than a piece of cast iron skillet or grill pan.
+Cast iron, which is basically a slab of crafted metal, gives food a unique flavor that you can't achieve with anything other than a piece of cast iron skillet or grill pan.
 Plus, it boasts the best heat distribution out there.

 It contains iron, which can bleed into your food, but this isn't a problem and has even been recommended for people that are anemic.
 If your body has a condition where it produces too much iron, you might want to consider a different material, but do note this is an option that airs on the more natural side.It's advised to avoid cooking acidic foods with cast iron if you want to minimize the chance of iron leaching into it.

-When you cook with cast iron, it’s to be seasoned by applying oil and heating to safeguard the iron and give it a low-stick coating.
-You just have to keep up with the seasoning to maintain the coating, so this choice does involve a little bit of maintenance from time to time.
+When you cook with cast iron, it's to be seasoned by applying oil and heating to safeguard the iron and give it a low-stick coating.
+You just have to make sure you're keeping up with the seasoning to maintain the coating, so this choice does involve a little bit of maintenance from time to time.

-For cleaning, use a nonabrasive pad with hot water, and be sure to pat it dry with a cloth or paper towel when you’re done.
-Just don’t scrub it with a brillo pad and soap, whatever you do.
+For cleaning, use a nonabrasive pad with hot water, and be sure to pat it dry with a cloth when you're done.
+Just don't scrub it with a brillo pad and soap, whatever you do.

 An affordable option, cast iron cookware is an excellent option if you want to keep yourself and your family in tip-top health.
 You can check out some snazzy cast iron skillets here.